neofunkatron/neofunkatron/README.md

 If you have any questions, feel free to contact any of the owners of this repository (Henriksen, Pang, Wronkiewicz).

 All code is written in Python 2.7.
+The versions of external libraries we used are given in requirements.txt.